Hutch gang: Garda officer suspended over alleged crime links

 He has been suspended from duty with cash and ammunition also seized.

-A file on the case is to be sent to the Director of Public Prosecutions.
+A file on the case is to be sent to the Irish Director of Public Prosecutions.

-The arrested officer who is licensed to carry a firearm was attached to the Special Detective Unit (SDU) - better known as the Special Branch - which investigates terrorism and organised crime.
+The arrested officer, who is licensed to carry a firearm was attached to the Special Detective Unit (SDU), better known as the Special Branch.
+It investigates terrorism and organised crime.

 The Hutch-Kinahan feud has claimed 18 lives; 17 of the murders were carried out on behalf of the Kinahans.